-USC’s research benefits society through innovations in health, the environment, security and energy supply.
-We also create sound, interactive media and visualization technology that is being used in movies, television and gaming.
+USC is among the most innovative universities in the world.
+We are #8 among all universities worldwide in Reuters‘ ranking, and #24 among all research institutions (including non-university institutions such as the National Institutes of Health) according to Nature Index.
+USC’s research benefits society through innovations in health, the environment, security and energy.
+We also create interactive media, virtual reality and visualization technologies that are being used in movies, television and gaming.
 The resources below are available to USC innovators and to those who wish to work with USC innovators.
 Also, visit our featured innovations page.

 Research Commercialization and SBIR Center (workshops on tech transfer and commercialization for faculty)

-USC’s Intellectual Policy Property articulates the University’s strong desire to support creative activity, to encourage open dissemination of ideas, and to recognize and reward faculty, staff and student inventors and authors.
-The policy confirms the University’s ownership rights under law, but also recognizes exceptions that preserve the academic tradition of faculty ownership of certain scholarly works, similar to the practices at many comparable research universities.
-Under this policy, faculty, staff and students have more rights to own benefit from the intellectual property they create than they would otherswise be afforded under California law.
+USC’s Intellectual Property Policy encourages open dissemination of ideas, and recognizes and rewards faculty, staff and student inventors and authors.
+The policy confirms the University’s ownership rights under law, but also recognizes exceptions that preserve the academic tradition of faculty ownership of certain scholarly works.

 The Alfred E. Mann Institute at the University of Southern California is a non-profit organization that supports research, development and commercialization of biomedical devices and other technologies.
 The Institute provides philanthropic support for biomedical device development that can significantly impact healthcare.
 It is a development center devoted to accelerating the commercialization of biomedical devices by nurturing promising biomedical technologies.

 AIL fosters real-world innovation at the dynamic intersection of media and culture emphasizing research on the ongoing evolution of media and its impact on governments, businesses, education, creators and consumers.